 3) Ensure that downstream users have access to sufficient water flows and water quality

-The priority for maintaining water quality and quantity is medium to high.
+The priority for maintaining water quality and quantity is high.

 Goal 1: Reduce the frequency of higher-intensity floods in order to reduce erosion, property damage, and habitat damage or change

-a) Promote wetlands, floodplains, and riparian areas health because they offer capacity to mitigate floodwater and filter and store water
+a) Promote wetlands, floodplains, and riparian area health because they offer capacity to mitigate floodwater and filter and store water

 1) Protect key wetlands, restore wetlands, and divert water to wetlands in order to boost water storage and groundwater recharge

 2) Identify degraded riparian areas and employ stream restoration and beaver mimicry work, where appropriate

 3) Live trap and relocate beavers to restore wetlands